Web Security Basics (with htmx)

 Each time someone makes a request to your server, it needs to parse out that token and determine if it’s valid.
 Simple enough.

 You can also set options on that cookie, like the ones I recommended above.
-How to do this differs depending on the programming language, but the outcome is always an HTTP request that looks like this:
+How to do this differs depending on the programming language, but the outcome is always an HTTP response that looks like this:

 HTTP/2.0 200 OK